Nuclear physics: principles and applications

 Industrial Applications

 Nuclear physics also finds applications in industry, such as in the field of industrial radiography, where isotopes are used to detect defects in materials.
-Additionally, the sterilization of medical equipment by radiation is another illustration of its use.
+Additionally, the sterilization of medical equipment through radiation is another illustration of its use.

 FAQ about Nuclear Physics: Principles and Uses

 What is the definition of nuclear physics?
-Nuclear physics is the branch of science that studies the atomic nucleus and the interactions that occur within it, encompassing the analysis of its structure, properties, and behavior.
+Nuclear physics is the branch of science that studies the atomic nucleus and the interactions that occur within it, including the analysis of its structure, properties, and behavior.

 What are the applications of nuclear physics?
 Applications include various fields such as medicine, energy production (as in nuclear power plants), and radiography methods for material analysis, among others.